-A CVA is a formal process enabling a compromise to be entered into between a company and its creditors, based on a vote passed by a majority of creditors greater than 75% of those voting on the proposal.
+A CVA is a formal process enabling a compromise to be entered into between a company and its creditors, based on a vote passed by a majority of creditors representing 75% or more in value of those voting on the proposal.

 All creditors are then legally bound to accept the terms of the arrangement – including those who were non-voting or did not receive notice of the meeting which provides structure for a proportion of the debts to be repaid over a fixed period of time – typically monthly contributions to the CVA supervisor.

 Alternatively the company may look to sell assets and repay creditors from the proceeds.
 Whichever agreement is put in place, all involved parties are contractually bound to adhere to the terms and conditions set out.

 It is a fairly common insolvency solution as an act of recovery; particularly for companies that are struggling under the burden of debts but are still viable businesses.
 For directors wishing to retain control of the company and attempt to trade out of difficulties, a CVA is likely to be the most suitable solution.

 For a CVA to be approved, creditors will need reassuring that the repayment proposals and projections are realistic and the agreement will be overseen by a licensed insolvency practitioner or ‘supervisor’.
 Where the company proposes to make monthly contributions from income, it is clearly important that it is able to afford them.

 Creditors are usually willing to support a CVA - even though they’re unlikely to recover all that they are owed - as opposed to alternative solutions such as company liquidation which would see them receive significantly less.